-Work permits must be acquired by a student who seeks part time employment on a regular basis.
+Work permits are required by the State of Ohio and must be acquired by a student who seeks part time employment on a regular basis.
 The application form may be picked up from the cashier or secretary.
 The principal, physician, and parent must complete sections of the application as well as the employer.
-Work permits are required by the State of Ohio.
 Falsification of a work permit could subject a student to disciplinary and legal action.
+Form more information on State Ohio Work Permits visit the Ohio Department of Commerce Work Permit Site